lhalf/licenses/README.md

 Current licenses folder path can be specified with `--path`, defaults to `licenses`.

-Returns a non-zero exit code if the current licenses folder doesn't contain licenses that would be collected.
+Returns a non-zero exit code if there is a difference between the licenses that would be collected and the current collected licenses folder.

 ```
 $ cargo licenses diff